aduarterengifo/aduarterengifo/README.md

 I'm been programming in some capacity for close to ten years now.

-In addition to computer I am also very interested in math and design, in particular the way in which we distill and trasmit complicated ideas.
+In addition to computer I am also very interested in math and design, in particular the way in which complicated ideas are distilled and communicated.

 Some of the earliest code I wrote was a [TUI in ruby](https://rubygems.org/gems/richter_catalogue) for browsing [Gerhard Richter's](https://en.wikipedia.org/wiki/Gerhard_Richter) catalogue.